 Lan Kwai Fong literally means ‘orchid cinnamon square’ in Cantonese, but in a broader sense, the term means ‘streets filled with orchids and fragrances’.
 Legend has it that before World War II, the area was home to street hawkers and flower shops, hence the reference to fragrances.
 However, another story suggests that the flowers and fragrant smells actually referred to the prostitutes who used to pick up clients here; the area was formerly a red-light district used by British soldiers.

-Running between Des Voeux Road and Queen’s Road Central, this street was named in 1887 to commemorate the 50th anniversary of Queen Victoria’s reign, also known as her Golden Jubilee.
+Running between Des Voeux Road and Queen’s Road Central, this street was named Jubilee in 1887 to commemorate the 50th anniversary of Queen Victoria’s accession, also known as her Golden Jubilee.

 Sai yeung choi is the Cantonese term for watercress, the leafy green vegetable often used in Cantonese dishes and soups.
 Back in 1924, these two streets were actually part of a small village that was surrounded by watercress fields.
 So it came to pass that the two busiest arteries in Mong Kok were named after a type of vegetable.